My time, my legacy

 Thursday 4th July

-7am Copmanthorpe to Bradford Cathedral (5) via Tadcaster Town (incl.
-John Smith’s Brewery) and Leeds City Centre.
-The Route passes Gascoigne Almshouses and The Triumphal Arch, a surprising celebration of American Independence.
-With John Smith’s and Tetley (Leeds) en route, this day will need end with a couple of pints (34 miles)
+6.30am Copmanthorpe to Bradford Cathedral (5) via Tadcaster Town (incl.
+John Smith’s Brewery), Bramham, Headlingly and Pudsey.
+The Route passes north of Gascoigne Almshouses and The Triumphal Arch, a surprising celebration of American Independence.
+With John Smith’s and Tetley (Leeds) en route, this day will need end with a couple of pints (31 miles)

 Friday 5th July

-7am Bradford Cathedral to Locke Park, Barnsley via Wakefield Cathedral (6) (20 miles) via Wakefield Bridge & Chantry Chapel and Newmillerdam Country Park (total 30 miles)
+7am Bradford Cathedral to Locke Park, Barnsley via Wakefield Cathedral (6) – via Wakefield Bridge & Chantry Chapel and Newmillerdam Country Park (total 25 miles)

 [Time Permitting – drive to sunset in the Peak District, Edale Rocks]